 I’ve been actively journaling from age 5 and I have a large collection of amazing notebooks, journals, sketchbooks where I expressed my thoughts, fears, and dreams.
 For me. it is the best way to clear your thoughts before bed or right down your plans in the morning and I use The Happiness Planner.
 By writing I believe we realize things about ourselves and the world, we wouldn’t necessarily figure out by solely talking about it.

 I go to bed at 10PM no matter where I am in the world.
 I wake up at 6AM and I am energetic, happy and in good mood.
 For the last few years, I’ve completely stopped going out after 10PM.
-I do not enjoy clubbing, I hate smoke and I don’t drink alcohol so for me, clubbing is a waste of time and energy.
-I’d much rather spend my night with friends planning our next vacation, learning about IoT on Coursera or listening to TED talks.
+I do not enjoy clubbing, I hate smoke and I don’t drink alcohol so for me, clubbing is a waste of my time and energy.
+I’d much rather spend my night with friends planning our next vacation, learning something new or listening to TED talks.
 Arianna Huffington was a big inspiration for me when I started with this lifestyle a few years back.
 If you’d like to hear more about it check out her talk The Third Metric.
-I wrote about her in the new issue of Cosmopolitan Serbia about her books Thrive and Sleep Revolution.

 I'll soon publish a blog post about how to stay FIT while on the road.
 I travel a lot due to my work.
 Last year I lived in 3 countries and visited more than 7 so it can be very challenging to have any kind of ROUTINE, especially the fitness one.
 This is by all means not an excuse to prevent you from exercising and I'll show WHY in the next post with my friend @nadafitt